EQUENOS/disnake/README.md

 # disnake
-Redirects to the actual repository
+The repository is located at https://github.com/DisnakeDev/disnake